Updated summer 2019

-I hesitated a little to call this a Buyers Guide post…I don’t know *everything* there is to know, so this is the Guide based on what I know as of now!
+First, a disclaimer: I don’t know *everything* there is to know about Copic Airbrush – but I’m sharing what I have learned thus far.
 Which is better than nothing – I’ve found little on the web with enough detail to help me make my own decisions about what to buy.
 So at least this is a start!

 - ABS2 – The least intricate kit.
 It comes with the Air Grip (the thing you put the marker in) and the can of D60 air.
 That air lasts 4-5 minutes- some places it says 7-8 minutes, but I mentioned 4-5 to be on the really conservative side.
 In either case, it’s not a lot of airtime.
 I’d recommend this for folks who just want to do a little spritz here and there.
 Replacement costs for the cans are $12-15 depending on where you get them.

 - ABS1N –The middle of the road kit.
 It comes with the Air Grip, can of air called the 180 that contains 30-45 minutes of air, plus an air adaptor, hose, and foam piece to hold the air can.
 More airtime here, and the replacement cans run around $20.

 - ABS3 – This kit goes with the compressor.
 That’s what I have.
 It’s got the Air Grip and air adaptor, and if you get the Copic compressor it comes with the one hose you need.
 Best thing – once you have a compressor, your air is now free!

 Is it easy/logical to step up from one kit to another?

 To step up from one kit to the next, you should know a few things.